Sayedmisbah10/Sayedmisbah10/README.md

 - 👋 Hi, I’m @Sayedmisbah10
-- 👀 I’m interested in football
+- 👀 I’m interested in
-- 🌱 I’m currently learning pcme
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on architecture or canvas
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me

 <!---